This Memorial Day, Don’t Let Addiction Ruin Your Holiday Weekend

 Memorial Day weekend is here, and we know that holidays and family gatherings can be difficult for those struggling with addiction.

-Old family feuds, drama between family members, or disapproval of things that have happened in the past are often aired during social functions.
+Old family feuds, drama between family members, or disapproval of things that have happened in the past tend to come up during family functions.
 All of this can be extremely stressful.

 There is no “magic cure” for addiction.
-It takes hard work to get clean and sober, but you can start today, and have a better tomorrow.
+It takes hard work to abstain from substance use and get sober, but you can start today and have a better tomorrow.

 A story from Oxford Treatment Center alumnus carter: